 For instance, Nationwide’s "major medical" plan doesn’t cover elective procedures, pre-existing conditions, and most diagnostic tests.
 "Whole pet with wellness" has the fewest exclusions, however, covering most things besides grooming and boarding, cosmetic procedures, and non-prescription food and supplements for health maintenance.

 Cost: Fixed Plans With Higher Premiums

-Although Nationwide keeps things simple with pre-made policies that offer fixed coverage and reimbursement amounts, its premiums are on the high side.
+Although Nationwide keeps things simple with pre-made policies that offer fixed coverage and deductibles, its premiums are on the high side.

-Coverage for a mixed-breed, medium-sized (31–50 lbs.), three-year-old, female dog with unlimited annual coverage*, a $250 deductible, and 90% reimbursement is priced as follows (all monthly):
+Coverage for a mixed-breed, medium-sized (31–50 lbs.), three-year-old, female dog that lives in Minnesota with unlimited annual coverage*, a $250 deductible, and 90% reimbursement is priced as follows (all monthly):

-Coverage for a domestic longhair, one-year-old, male cat with unlimited annual coverage*, a $250 deductible, and 90% reimbursement is priced as follows (all monthly):
+Coverage for a domestic longhair, one-year-old, male cat that lives in Minnesota with unlimited annual coverage*, a $250 deductible, and 90% reimbursement is priced as follows (all monthly):

-* Both Major Medical with Wellness and Whole Pet with Wellness plans have defined annual benefits per condition.
+* Both Major Medical and Wellness plans reimburse based on a defined benefits schedule per condition.